Selling your business is one of the most important transactions of your life – and it’s essential that you get it right.

 “Has the seller done everything possible to prepare the business for sale?
 Is the business strong financially and showing signs of growth?
 Does the seller have all the financial documentation ready that will be required in the due diligence process?”

-Valuing your business and preparing all the paperwork, contracts and legal documents, is the necessary groundwork you must complete before trying to sell your business.
+Valuing your business and preparing all the paperwork, contracts and legal documents is the necessary groundwork you must complete before trying to sell your business.
 Once you have everything in place, it’s time to consider how you will present your business to potential clients.

-The presentation of your business can be as important as any other aspect of the process, as a passionate and persuasive pitch can add perceived value to your business, whilst on the flip side, an amateur lackluster presentation will leave prospective buyers feeling underwhelmed at the prospect.
+The presentation of your business can be as important as any other aspect of the process, as a passionate and persuasive pitch can add perceived value to your business, whilst on the flip side, an amateur lacklustre presentation will leave prospective buyers feeling underwhelmed at the prospect.

-Being passionate and persuasive does not mean lying or leaving out uncomfortable truths about the current state of your business, as it’s imperative that you fully disclose all the key information which buyers will need.
+Being passionate and persuasive does not mean lying or leaving out uncomfortable truths about the current state of your business, as it’s imperative that you fully disclose all the key information that buyers will need.